meganwinkie95/JavaScript/README.md

 This project uses JavaScript, CSS, and HTML to allow this to happen.

 TicTacToe Project:
 This project is an interactive TicTacToe game.
 This code uses JavaScript, CSS, and HTML to achieve this.
-The game includes icons, sound effects styled with CSS and is given functionality with JavaScript.
+The game includes icons and sound effects styled with CSS and is given functionality with JavaScript.